-Interface monitoring is a configurable functionality with the goal to monitor (or supervise) the communication line between the device and a superior control unit, such as a PC or PLC, and to ensure that the device wouldn't continue working uncontrolled in case the communication line fails.
+Interface monitoring is a configurable functionality introduced in firmwares KE 2.06 and HMI 2.08.
+Its goal is to monitor (or supervise) the communication line between the device and a superior control unit, such as PC or PLC, and to ensure that the device wouldn't continue working uncontrolled in case the communication line fails.
 A failing line can mean that it's either physically interrupted (damaged cable, bad contact, cable pulled) or the interface port inside the device hangs.